brianmueller/cssi-curriculum/_lessons/python/01-intro-python.md

 title: Intro to Python
 language: python
 ---
-# What You Will Learn
+# What You Will Learn:
 +	Interact with python (interpreter, text editor + run from command line)
 + Understand Basic concepts in python
 + Print a string
 + Add and multiply numbers
 + Understanding and error

-# Why Should You Care?
+# Why This is Important:
 Python is a scripting language - it is used to perform tasks.
 Those tasks might be scientific calculations and data analysis, binding together the pieces of a game engine, or, as we'll be using it next week, running a web app.
 When we run python, we don't run it through the browser, we run it directly on our machines.

 # Python Interpreter or Python Script